brevzin/cpp_proposals/2996_reflection/reflection.md

 [#]{.pnum} *Returns*: A `vector` containing reflections of all members-of-representable members of the entity represented by `r` that are members-of-visible from a point in the evaluation context ([expr.const]).
 If `$E$` represents a class `$C$`, then the vector also contains reflections representing all unnamed bit-fields declared within the member-specification of `$C$`.
-Non-static data members and unnamed bit-fields are indexed in the order in which they are declared, but the order of other kinds of members is unspecified.
+Class members are indexed in the order in which they are declared, but the order of namespace members is unspecified.
 [Base classes are not members.]{.note}

 ```cpp